Lakshmipuram, Theni

-The Theni district court is located on this village.
+The Theni district court is located in this village.

 Famous Festivals

-Kaaliyamman Kovil Pongal festival is the famous religious festival observed by the locals in early or later school holidays depends on village organising committee decision.
-It is a week-long celebration starts with Karupasamy Kovil Pongal starts on Wednesday till Sunday in which most of the nearby village people also will take part.
+Pongal festival is the famous religious festival observed by the locals in early or later school holidays depends on village organising committee decision.
+It is a week-long celebration starting at the Karupasamy Kovil temple in Madurai.
+Pongal starts on Wednesday and lasts until Sunday in which most of villagers also take part.

 Transport

-There is no railway station within 10 km of Lakshmipuram.
-However both Madurai and Dindigul Jn Railway stations are major railway stations around 70 km from Lakshmipuram.
+There is a railway station at Theni recently, this train runs from Chennai Central to Bodinayyakur on Monday, Wednesday and Friday.
+It is 10 km from Theni railway station to Lakshmipuram.